Eyevinn/dash-mpd/README.md

 includes an extension to the XML struct tags that make it possible to specify name space prefixes.

-Since this functionality has not made its way into the standard library after more than a year, the full patched version of the `encoding/xml` package is included here in the `xml` directory.
+Since this functionality has not yet (Go 1.19) made its way into the standard library, after more than a year, the full patched version of the `encoding/xml` package is included here in the `xml` directory.
+Therefore, the `github.com/Eyevinn/dash-mpd/xml` package should be used together with the XML structure in the package, rather than the standard library version.
+The package functions `mpd.ReadFromFile()`, `mpd.ReadFromString()`, and `mpd.Write()` do use
+that XML library.

 ## Limitations to MPD manipulations